-Remove deposits by scraping with the cleaning rod provided with your outdoor furnace.
-Use the cleaning rod from both the front and the back of the furnace, working from top to bottom of each passageway in the heat exchanger.
+Remove deposits by scraping with the cleaning brush provided with your outdoor furnace.
+Use the cleaning brush from the back of the furnace, working from top to bottom, and from back to front in each passageway in the heat exchanger.